-The competition began within the Department of Anatomy and Neuroscience as an informal exhibition of interesting images taken by students throughout their research.
+The competition began within the Department of Anatomy and Physiology as an informal exhibition of interesting images taken by students throughout their research.
 Over the years, it has grown in size to include entries from all research students in any Australian university or research institute.

 - Competition Purpose